-The rapid spread of the coronavirus identified as COVID-19 has resulted in authorities throughout the United States and the world implementing widespread measures attempting to contain the spread and impact of COVID-19, such as travel bans and restrictions, quarantines, shelter in place orders, the promotion of social distancing and limitations on business activity, including business closures.
+In March 2020, the World Health Organization characterized COVID-19 as a pandemic, and widespread infection continues in the United States and many parts of the world.
+The rapid spread of the coronavirus identified as COVID-19 resulted in authorities throughout the United States and the world implementing widespread measures attempting to contain the spread and impact of COVID-19, such as travel bans and restrictions, quarantines, shelter in place orders, the promotion of social distancing and limitations on business activity, including business closures.
 These measures and the pandemic have caused a significant national and global economic downturn, disrupted business operations, including those of our tenants, significantly increased unemployment and underemployment levels, and are expected to have an adverse effect on both industrial and office demand for space in the short term.
 Interest rates have been volatile and although interest rates are still low by historical standards (and in some cases have been reduced to help curb the impact of COVID-19), lenders have varied on their required spreads over the last several quarters.
-Fourth quarter 2019 statistics reflect that single property listings and investment sales volumes are compared to the prior year's same period, although the full year volume was healthy.
+Investment sales volume across all product types in recent months is lower year over year, as compared to 2019 as a direct result of COVID-19.
 After completing the 11th year of the current cycle, some national research firms had been estimating that both pricing and investment sales volume would be peaking and the national economy would be slowing in the near term, prior to the rapid spread of COVID-19.
-Global recessionary conditions are expected in 2020 as a direct result of the COVID-19 pandemic, although the actual impact and duration are unknown.
+Global recessionary conditions are currently expected for the remainder of 2020 as a direct result of the COVID-19 pandemic, although the actual impact and duration are unknown.
 See "Impact of COVID-19 on Our Business" below for the impact on the COVID-19 pandemic, although the actual impact and duration are unknown.
-See "Impact of COVID-19 on Our Business" below for the impact on the COVID-19 pandemic on our business.
+See "Impact of COVID-19 on Our Business" below for the impact on the COVID-19 pandemic, although the actual impact and buration are unknown.
+See "Impact of COVID-19 on Our

-From a more macro-economic perspective, there continues to be significant uncertainties associated with the COVID-19 pandemic, including with respect to the severity of the disease, the duration of the outbreak, actions that may be taken by governmental authorities and private businesses to attempt to contain the COVID-19 outbreak or to mitigate its impact, the extent and duration of social distancing and the adoption of shelter-in-place orders, and the ongoing impact of COVID-19 on business and economic activity.
+From a more macro-economic perspective, there continues to be significant uncertainties associated with the COVID-19 pandemic, including with respect to the severity of the disease, the duration of the outbreak, actions that may be taken by governmental authorities and private businesses to attempt to contain the COVID-19 outbreak or to mitigate its impact, the extent and duration of social distancing and the adoption of shelter-in-place orders, or reversal of reopening orders, and the ongoing impact of COVID-19 on business and economic activity.
+Much of the United States economy is now in the process of re-opening, but at the same time the COVID-19 pandemic is intensifying in many areas of the country.